gudisreesai/Altair_Interview_Assignment/README.md

-Terraform module to deploy a vm to AZ or AWS, your choice.
-Use [terraform-aws-vm] folder.
+1. Use "terraform-aws-vm" folder for Terraform module to deploy a vm on AWS.
-Ansible playbook to install SelfHosted Sentry on that vm.
-Use [ansible] folder
+2. Use "ansible" folder for Ansible playbook to install SelfHosted Sentry on that vm.